|Why get into horse riding?||This is a unique activity. The bond you create with the horse mean it's beneficial physically and mentally.|

-Reining is a style of western riding originating from the ranching and warfare traditions brought to the Americas by the Spanish Conquistadors.
+- Reining is a style of western riding originating from the ranching and warfare traditions brought to the Americas by the Spanish Conquistadors.
 The equipment and riding style evolved to meet the working needs of the cowboy in the American West.
 Riders complete a precise pattern of circles, spins, and stops designed to showcase the agility and obedience of the horse.
-Likened to a Western form of dressage with both disciplines requiring finesse and correctness, demonstrating the unity of horse and rider.
+It is likened to a Western form of dressage with both disciplines requiring finesse and correctness, demonstrating the unity of horse and rider.
 British Reining is the governing body for the sport in the UK and they hold events across the country for all levels throughout the year.

 Volunteers are vital to the sport and the varied opportunities can offer a valuable insight in to the specialist equine disciplines.
 There are often chances to meet experienced competitors, stewards and judges who can give you guidance, support and inspiration.
-All the specialist equine sport pages have volunteer pages - go the page of the sport you are interested in to find out more.
+All the specialist equine sport pages have volunteer pages - go to the page of the sport you are interested in to find out more.

-3. Share your story and inspire others.
+2. Share your story and inspire others.

-Are you inspired to try rowing?
+Are you inspired to try equestrian?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the sport by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.